-Please note that conditions apply to the following 3 GCSE subjects-
+Please note that conditions apply to the following 4 GCSE subjects-

-If you pick either Business Studies or Computer Science as one of your option choices, but have not met the criteria listed below, we will look to give you your reserve choice.
+If you pick either Business Studies, Computer Science or Photography as one of your option choices, but have not met the criteria listed below, we will look to give you your reserve choice.

 - 1. Computer Science GCSE - To pick Computer Science as an option subject pupils must - - a) Have achieved an 'Excellent' or 'Secure' in Computer Science and Maths at KAT 2 - b) Pass an entry exam, this will be an hour-long written paper and will take place after school - 2.
-Business Studies GCSE - To pick Business Studies as an option subject pupils must - - c) Have achieved an 'Excellent' or 'Secure' in English and Maths at KAT 2.
+Business Studies GCSE - To pick Business Studies as an option subject pupils must - - a) Have achieved an 'Excellent' or 'Secure' in English and Maths at KAT 2.
 Pupils who have not met this criteria, will be eligible to pick Enterprise as an option subject - 3.
-Triple Science GCSE
+Photography